 General Tips for Preventing Weed Seed Spread with Equipment Maintenance:

 1) Harvest herbicide-resistant weed-infested fields last.
+Plan your harvest ahead of time.

 2) Know whether the combine entering the field has recently been in a field containing herbicide-resistant weeds such as waterhemp or Palmer Amaranth.
 If so, take the time needed to clean it or consider other available options.